 Major universities see promise in Google Book Search settlement

-The University of California, U-M and Stanford University announced Oct.
-27 their joint support for the outstanding public benefits made possible through the proposed settlement agreement submitted to the U.S. District Court, Southern District of New York by Google Inc. and plaintiffs the Authors Guild, Inc. et al.
+The University of California, U-M and Stanford University announce today (Oct.
+28) their joint support for the outstanding public benefits made possible through the proposed settlement agreement submitted to the U.S. District Court, Southern District of New York by Google Inc. and plaintiffs the Authors Guild, Inc. et al.

-The proposed settlement will expand access to books in the Google Book Search project, an ambitious project to digitize the print collections of the world's greatest libraries and make them searchable via the Internet.
+The proposed settlement will expand access to books in the Google Book Search project.
+Google Book Search is an ambitious project to digitize the print collections of the world’s greatest libraries and make them searchable via the Internet.
 The project will make it possible for libraries to preserve millions of books and assure numerous other public and academic benefits.

 “It will now be possible, even easy, for anyone to access these great collections from anywhere in the United States,” said Paul Courant, University Librarian and Harold T. Shapiro Collegiate Professor of Public Policy.
 “This is an extraordinary accomplishment.”

 While the three libraries were not parties in the lawsuit, Google requested extensive input from them on issues of importance to library and university communities.

 “With other libraries, those of the University of California and the University of Michigan, we have been negotiating for almost two years with Google and the plaintiffs to shape this agreement for the public good,” said Michael Keller, Stanford University librarian, director of Academic Information Resources, founder/publisher of HighWire Press, and publisher of the Stanford University Press.

 “We believe that the proposed settlement offers significant benefits for readers everywhere and, therefore, society as a whole, providing easy access to texts via Google to libraries throughout the country, and expanding dramatically the amount of material that can be freely read (not just searched) by the public.”